 Surgical treatment for gender affirmation is considered to be the more permanent type of change.
 While many medications can be reversed, surgical treatment can be difficult or dangerous to reverse, so it is largely reserved to legal adults.
 There are movements to open up non-emergency treatments to transgender youths, but due to the risks that can come with altering a changing body, many professionals warn against it.

 While this could technically be considered the second step to confirming a gender presentation, many transgender, nonbinary, and gender non-conforming people never take this step as they feel it is unnecessary for their journey. in 2011, a survey by End Transgender Discriminations showed that 33 percent of people who identified as trans, nonbinary, or nonconforming had not transitioned to and 14 percent of trans women and 72 percent of trans men did not want genital construction surgery.

 Mental Health Treatment

 As mentioned in our Semi-Annual Healthcare Industry Update from earlier this month, the LGBTQI+ community finds itself commonly at a high risk for experiencing mental health conditions such as anxiety and depression.
 In the transgender community, the likelihood of developing mental health challenges are nearly 50%.
-Even more harrowing is that 41% have attempted suicide.

 The movement for destigmatizing therapy has made great strides in recent years, but, for marginalized and discriminated-against groups like trans youth, therapy can take on a different tone.
 Therapy for a transgender individual is a must, as becoming comfortable with who you want to be and the changes you feel is just as mental and emotional as it is physical.